Azure/azure-sdk-for-js/sdk/core/core-lro/README.md

 import { makeOperation, MyOperation, MyOperationProperties } from "./myOperation";

-// See that "string" here is the type of the result export class TestPoller extends Poller<MyOperationProperties, string> {
+// See that "string" here is the type of the result export class MyPoller extends Poller<MyOperationProperties, string> {
   constructor(
     manual: boolean = false,
     baseOperation?: MyOperation,